videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/control-remote-participant/remote-participant-media.md

 ## Events

-### onWebcamRequested
+### `onWebcamRequested`

-This event will be emitted to the `Participant B` when any other `Participant A` requests to enable webcam of that participant B. This event handler will receieve following three arguments:
+This event will be emitted to the `Participant B` when any other `Participant A` requests to enable webcam of that participant (`Participant B`).
+This event handler will receieve following three arguments:

 - `accept()` - Callback function to accept the request.
 - `reject()` - Callback function to reject the request.
 - `participantId` - ParticipantId of the requesting participant

-### onMicRequested
+### `onMicRequested`

-This event will be emitted to the `Participant B` when any other `Participant A` requests to enable mic of that Participant B. This event handler will receieve following three arguments:
+This event will be emitted to the `Participant B` when any other `Participant A` requests to enable mic of that participant (`Participant B`).
+This event handler will receieve following three arguments:

 - `accept()` - Callback function to accept the request.
 - `reject()` - Callback function to reject the request.